Key Takeaways

 People receiving these advances must repay them.
 The SSA will deduct the amount of the emergency advance from the SSI payments you’re waiting to receive, and you’ll receive the difference.
 If there are no past payments due to you, the SSA will subtract it from your monthly SSI benefit amount in up to six installments.8

 If you believe you qualify for SSI payments, you should apply as soon as possible to avoid missing out on benefits.
-Test your eligibility using the SSA’s Benefit Eligibility Screening Tool and then start the application process online.
+The Social Security Administration (SSA) has an SSI tool that can help you get started in applying.
+It only takes 5-10 minutes.

 You can also find out about other programs you may qualify for by visiting BenefitsCheckUp®.
-Our free, confidential tool can help you assess your eligibility for the Supplemental Nutrition Assistance Program (SNAP) and other programs that can help pay for health care, medicine, food, and utilities.
+Our free, confidential tool can help you assess your eligibility for SSI and other programs that can help pay for health care, medicine, food, and utilities.

 Sources